-Planning Commission recommended approval of the draft ordinance at their April 10, 2017 meeting.
-In further analysis of the draft, staff has since added additional clarity to the draft to zoning districts, to also include planned developments (PD) into the draft, since a portion of Littleton is zoned with PDs.
+Planning Commission recommended approval of the draft ordinance at its April 10, 2017 meeting.
+In further analysis of the draft, staff added clarity to zoning districts to also include planned developments (PD) since a portion of Littleton is zoned with PDs.
 To be as clear as possible, staff has added PD into the draft in order for zone districts and PDs to be referenced similarly.